 Situated on the grounds of Bretton Hall in Wakefield, Yorkshire Sculpture Park is a wonderful mix of art and nature that you won’t find anywhere else.

-Named museum of the year in 2014, the open-air Yorkshire Sculpture Park has been described as a truly outstanding museum, hosting work from artists and sculptures the world over.
+The open-air Yorkshire Sculpture Park has been described as a truly outstanding museum, hosting work from artists and sculptures the world over.

 Tuck into delicious regionally sourced food and drink from the café, before exploring 500 acres of stunning landscape and contemporary art.